Dairo Antonio Úsuga: Search

-Colombian police have sought the arrest of Úsuga since around 2011.
+Colombian police sought the arrest of Úsuga since around 2011.
 In 2015, the BBC reported that 1,200 Colombian anti-drug police were involved in the search for Úsuga.
-The same year a Colombian police helicopter searching for Úsuga crashed, killing 18.
-In 2017 the US Department of State offered a $5 million reward for information leading to his arrest.
+That same year, a Colombian police helicopter searching for Úsuga crashed, resulting in 18 deaths.
+In 2017, the US Department of State offered a $5 million reward for information leading to his arrest.
 Also in 2017, Colombian anti-trafficking police dropped flyers from helicopters offering a $5 million reward for information leading to his capture.

-In 2017 Úsuga published a video on Facebook in which he offered to submit to a negotiated surrender.
+In 2017, Úsuga published a video on Facebook in which he offered to submit to a negotiated surrender.

-In early 2021 Colombian authorities intensified their search efforts for Úsuga, following heightened levels of cocaine production.
+In early 2021, Colombian authorities intensified their search efforts for Úsuga, following heightened levels of cocaine production.